mono/mono/mcs/class/System.Data.Linq/examples/DbLinq.Pgsql.Example/sql/install_readme.txt

-﻿Create user "LinqUser" with password: linq2
+﻿Create user "LinqUser" with password: [PLACEHOLDER]

 In order to install the sql scripts you need to use "psql" located in you \bin directory of your PostgreSql installation: